 Any further information, such as social proof, can go below the fold.

-Blue Apron knows how to design a landing page effectively:
+Blue Apron knows how to design an ecommerce landing page effectively:

 Note how the images, headline, and offer hit you straight away.